r5nnn/shmup/README.md

 - fixed audio bugs and made new audio class for handling future audio better [#30]
 - optimised stage transition logic by removing redundant code [#31]
 ### v0.0.3 prototype
-- #### file structure rework - small file loads in rest of the modules.
+- #### file structure rework - top level file loads in rest of the modules.
 All modules rewritten and optimised Lazy loading implemented.
 - screen now works with any 16:9 resolution.
 All graphics are scaled appropriately [#32]
 - event manager implemented that tracks all user input [#33]
 - event handler reworked to use event manager and optimised [#34]